It's A Wrap!—2021 Affiliate Group Network Annual Meeting (AGNAM)

 Host a Virtual Screening of A Towering Task: The Story of the Peace Corps

-As Peace Corps approaches its 60th anniversary, it faces an unprecedented crisis.
+As Peace Corps celebrates its 60th anniversary, it faces an unprecedented crisis.
 Volunteers were evacuated worldwide due to the pandemic.
 There have been proposed budget cuts, threats to its independence, and the departure of dozens of bipartisan agency defenders in Congress.
 While capturing the history of both the agency itself as well as individual volunteer experiences, the documentary A Towering Task: The Story of the Peace Corps sets the stage for a conversation about the future of the Peace Corps in this current context.

 Working closely with the film’s director, RPCV Alana DeJoseph, NPCA developed a toolkit specifically for affiliate groups on hosting a virtual screening.
 We can also help cover some licensing fees and link you to panelists for post-film discussions.
 Share your screening plans and needs.